bhdone/btchd/README.md

 Translations
 ------------

-The BitcoinHD Core base on Bitcoin Core and shares resources with it.
+The BitcoinHD1 Core base on Bitcoin Core and shares resources with it.

 Changes to translations as well as new translations can be submitted to [Bitcoin Core's Transifex page](https://www.transifex.com/bitcoin/bitcoin/).